coder/modules/vscode-server/README.md

 # VS Code Web

-Automatically install [Visual Studio Code Server](https://code.visualstudio.com/docs/remote/vscode-server) in a workspace, create an app to access it via the dashboard.
+Automatically install [Visual Studio Code Server](https://code.visualstudio.com/docs/remote/vscode-server) in a workspace using the [VS Code CLIs](https://code.visualstudio.com/docs/editor/command-line) and create an app to access it via the dashboard.

 ## Examples